smathot/mind-writing-pupil/manuscript/md/methods.md

 ## Materials and availability

-Participant data, experimental software, and analysis scripts are available from: ++TODO++.
+Participant data, experimental software, and analysis scripts are available from: <https://github.com/smathot/mind-writing-pupil>.
 This repository also includes a ready-to-use package for using our HCI with supported systems (currently tested with EyeLink and EyeTribe eye trackers, and Windows and Linux operating systems).
 A screencast of our method is available on-line: <https://youtu.be/cGfkD2opTz4>

 ## Participants